 The basic math of total returns can work in your favor if you’re a younger investor saving for retirement.
 Unless you’re starting out with a significant portfolio balance from an inheritance or other personal assets, negative returns early on won’t really hurt your long-term results, as shown in the table below.

 For an investor who started contributing $10,000 per year to an all-equity portfolio just when the market headed into a three-year downturn beginning with the tech crash in 2000, sticking with the plan would have paid off.
 A young investor might feel like she’s throwing good money after bad after seeing two or three years of negative results.
 But over time, those early negative results have less impact.
-By simply continuing to invest $10,000 year in and year out (not adjusted for inflation) the investor would end up with close to $600,000 by age 44.
+By simply continuing to invest $10,000 year in and year out (not adjusted for inflation) the investor would end up with about $745,000 by age 45.
 Even after shifting part of the portfolio into fixed-income securities during her 30s and 40s (which would be a reasonable thing to do), she’d still have a strong start on saving for retirement.

 There are a number of steps you can take to manage sequence-of-returns risk as a younger investor.
 Most important, don’t get too discouraged if you start contributing to a 401(k) plan right before the market heads into an extended downturn.
 Time is your friend, and the odds are that sticking with your plan will eventually pay off.
 It’s also important to keep any portfolio losses in perspective.
-They may be painful at the time, especially if your retirement portfolio represents all of the wealth you’ve managed to build up so far.
-But if you’re planning for goals decades down the road, two or three years’ worth of early losses won’t really affect your odds of long-term success.
+They may be painful at the time, especially if your retirement portfolio represents all the wealth you’ve managed to build up so far.
+But if you’re planning for goals that are decades down the road, two or three years’ worth of early losses won’t really affect your odds of long-term success.

 Checking in on your progress every few years is another wise move.
 Fidelity and other investment managers generally recommend setting a retirement savings target based on your age, aiming for a multiple of one times your salary by age 30, three times by age 40, and eventually 10 times by age 67.
 If you’re close to this target, keep doing what you’re doing.
 If you’re falling short, try to course-correct by boosting your savings rate as much as you can.
 If you’re ahead of the game, you can either build in a cushion or shift part of your savings toward other goals, such as investing for college or funding a taxable account.